-“You get what you pay for” may or may not apply here.
+Regarding metal detecting equipment, “you get what you pay for” may or may not apply.
 It comes down to the definition of “cheap.”
 Here’s how to decide if “cheap” metal detectors are right for you.

 Depending on whether you mean cheap regarding capability or cheap as in price, cheap metal detectors could be just fine for you depending on how “into” the hobby you want to be.
 Buying a low-cost but decently capable detector (whether used or new) provides you with capability at a cheap price.
 Buying a bargain model with little capability could easily lead you to believe this hobby stinks.
 Look for cheap in price, with quality performance.